 The following specifications pertain to technical aspects of general drainage construction.
 These may be superseded by specific specifications issued by Wellington Water for Wellington Water construction contracts.
-All other construction must comply with the following specifications unless dispensation is given in writing by Wellington Water.
+All other construction must comply with the following specifications unless dispensation in accordance with the Dispensation Procedure is given in writing by Wellington Water.